Background pattern

 Frequency not known(cannot be estimated from available data):

--Allergic reactions, including symptoms such as rash or urticaria with itching, swelling of lips, tongue, or face, which is more likely to occur on the day treatment with this medicine begins.
+• Allergic reactions, including symptoms of rash or hives with itching, swelling of lips, tongue or face, which are more likely to occur on the day treatment with this medication starts.

-• Signs of liver disease (including liver failure), such as yellowing of the skin or the white part of the eyes (jaundice), nausea or vomiting, pain in the right side of the stomach (abdomen), dark urine (brown color), decreased appetite, fatigue, and abnormal liver function test results.
-In a small number of cases, liver failure could lead to liver transplantation
+• Signs of liver disease (including liver failure), such as yellowing of the skin or the white part of the eyes (jaundice), nausea or vomiting, pain in the right side of the abdominal area, dark urine (brown color), less appetite than usual, fatigue and abnormal liver function test results.
+In a small number of cases, liver failure could lead to a liver transplant

--Risk of a rare brain infection calledprogressive multifocal leukoencephalopathy (PML).
-PML symptoms may be similar to those of MS. You may also experience symptoms that you may not notice yourself, such as changes in mood or behavior, memory loss, difficulty speaking and communicating, which your doctor may need to investigate further to rule out PML.
-Therefore, if you think your MS is getting worse or if you or those around you notice any new or unusual symptoms, it is very important to inform your doctor as soon as possible
+• Risk of a rare brain infection called progressive multifocal leukoencephalopathy (PML).
+The symptoms of PML can be similar to those of an MS relapse.
+You may also experience symptoms that you may not notice yourself, such as mood or behavior changes, memory loss, speech or communication difficulties, which your doctor may need to investigate further to rule out PML.
+Therefore, if you think your MS is getting worse or if you or those close to you notice any new or unusual symptoms, it is very important to inform your doctor as soon as possible

--Merkel cell carcinoma (a type of skin cancer).
-Possible signs of Merkel cell carcinoma include the formation of a painless, flesh-colored or red-blue nodule, usually on the face, head, or neck.
-Merkel cell carcinoma can also present as a firm, painless nodule or mass.
-Long-term exposure to sunlight and a weakened immune system may affect the risk of developing Merkel cell carcinoma
+• Merkel cell carcinoma (a type of skin cancer).
+Possible signs of Merkel cell carcinoma include the formation of a painless nodule of flesh-colored or bluish-red color, usually on the face, head or neck.
+Merkel cell carcinoma can also appear as a firm and painless nodule or mass.
+Long-term sun exposure and a weakened immune system can affect the risk of developing Merkel cell carcinoma

-• After stopping treatment with this medicine, MS symptoms may reappear and may be worse than they were before or during treatment
+• After stopping treatment with this medication, MS symptoms may recur and may be worse than they were before or during treatment

-• Autoimmune hemolytic anemia (a decrease in the number of red blood cells) in which red blood cells are destroyed.
+• Autoimmune form of anemia (decrease in the number of red blood cells) in which red blood cells are destroyed (autoimmune hemolytic anemia).

 Other side effects